Can a dog walk with a torn ACL

 - Confirmation: An abnormal conformation, such as disproportionately long or straight legs, excessive bending at the hocks, or outward or inward-turned paws, can lead to an abnormal distribution of forces throughout the leg.
 This, in turn, puts extra strain on the cruciate ligaments, potentially leading to weakness or sprains.

-- Bilateral weakness: The cruciate ligament can be fragile, and therefore if one side becomes injured, the extra weight shifting over to the other side will usually cause the other side to weaken and become injured in the months following.
+- Bilateral weakness: The cruciate ligament can be fragile, and therefore if one side becomes injured, the extra weight shifting over to the other hand will usually cause the other side to weaken and become injured in the months following.

-How do I find out if my dog has a cruciate ligament injury?
+How do I find out if my dog has a Cruciate Ligament Injury?